The Ultimate Mega Guide to Using Video With WordPress

 Just remember that in order for your videos to have the option to be embedded into your posts and pages and actually be playable with the default WordPress player, your video files will need to be encoded with the MPEG-4 codec or in other words, have the .mp4 extension.

-If you would like to choose a different video player, other than the default one WordPress comes with, check out our post 5 Beautiful WordPress Video Players.
+If you would like to choose a different video player, other than the default one WordPress comes with, check out our post Free WordPress Video Plugins For Advanced Embedding.

 Advice From Our In-House Video Expert Joshua Dailey